Ancient History

 five-kudurrusFive kudurrus (‘boundary stones’).

-The arrangement of texts for each Babyonian ruler will be presented following the model of RINAP, RINBE, and RIA, all of which group each corpus by provenance and material (e.g., clay, stone, metal); whenever possible, the texts will be presented chronologically (from earliest to latest).
+The arrangement of texts for each Kassite ruler will be presented following the model of RINAP, RINBE, and RIA, all of which group each corpus by provenance and material (e.g., clay, stone, metal); whenever possible, the texts will be presented chronologically (from earliest to latest).
 Each text will be accompanied by an introduction, a catalogue of witnesses, a commentary, and an extensive bibliography.
 The transliterations and English translations will conform to the high standards established by RIM and its successor publications.
 In particular, the books’ authors will ensure the translations match the editorial practices of those aforementioned projects.
-The editions will also include detailed notes on the reading of certain cuneiform signs and the interpretation of difficult to understand passages, in addition for many photographs of original Babyonian artefacts.
+The editions will also include detailed notes on the reading of certain cuneiform signs and the interpretation of difficult to understand passages, in addition for many photographs of original Kassite artefacts.

 mocci